Generic Name: dapagliflozin (DAP a gli FLOE zin)

 Initial dose: 5 mg orally once a day

-Maximum dose: May increase to 10 mg orally once a day in patients tolerating therapy with 5 mg/day and requiring additional glycemic control if lower dose has been tolerated
+-May increase to 10 mg orally once a day in patients tolerating therapy with lower dose and requiring additional glycemic control if lower dose has been tolerated

 -If used in combination with insulin or an insulin secretagogue, a lower dose of insulin or the insulin secretagogue should be considered to reduce the risk of hypoglycemia.